 a) Setup your email infrastructure properly

-If you use Klenty to connect to your gmail or outlook account, then this is taken care of out of the box.
-But if you are setting up an SMTP server on dedicated IP using a service provider like Sendgrid or Rackspace, then this is quite important.
+If you use Klenty to connect to your Gmail or outlook account, then this is taken care of out of the box.
+But if you are setting up an SMTP server on dedicated IP using a service provider like Sendgrid, Rackspace, or any proxy servers, then this is quite important.
 You need to add the appropriate SPF records and DKIM records and verify ownership of your domain – so that the recipient can trust the emails sent by you.

 Other factors that impact Cold Email Deliverability